 RNA is a ribonucleic acid that helps in the synthesis of proteins in our body.
 This nucleic acid is responsible for the production of new cells in the human body.
 It is usually obtained from the DNA molecule.
-RNA resembles same as that of DNA, the only difference being that it has a single strand unlike the DNA which has two strands and it consists of only single ribose sugar molecule in it.
+RNA resembles the same as that of DNA, the only difference being that it has a single strand unlike the DNA which has two strands and it consists of an only single ribose sugar molecule in it.
 Hence is the name Ribonucleic acid.
-RNA is also referred to as a enzyme as it helps in the process of chemical reactions in the body.
+RNA is also referred to as an enzyme as it helps in the process of chemical reactions in the body.

 Basic Structure of RNA

 The basic structure of RNA is shown in the figure below-